cosmos-ssi/cosmos/doc/developer/voh.md

 Each node has:

-* A pointer to the device that it is part of
+* A pointer to the object that it is part of
-* A 64-bit id that identifies it on the device
+* A 64-bit id that identifies it on the object
 * A name
-* A pointer to device-specific data
+* A pointer to node-specific data

-Nodes can be folders, files, devices, etc.
+Nodes can be folders, files or objects